harelsegev/INDXRipper/README.md

 A deleted directory may have some of its clusters overwritten, either by a file - or by another directory.
 This means the index records found in a deleted directory may actually belong to a different directory.

 In a deleted directory, INDXRipper resolves the full path for the files in each index record separately, based on the parent file reference field of the first entry in the record.
-This means files should always be placed in their correct paths.
+This means files should always be placed in their correct path.
+If the same index record is found in different directories, the index entries in the record will be outputted multiple times.

 #### Partial paths

 Some files and folders may be listed under **/$Orphan**.
 This means they are deleted, their parent folder is also deleted, and their full path could not be resolved.

-Files listed under **\<Unknown\>**, on the other hand, are not necessarily deleted.
+Files listed under **\<Unknown\>**, on the other hand - are not necessarily deleted.
 Those entries were found in a deleted directory, and INDXRipper could not determine their parent directory.

 ## Limitations
 * The tool may give false results.
 * Partially overwritten entries may not be found.
 If they are found, though, the tool may give you false information.
-* The tool currently supports NTFS version 3.1 only
+* The tool supports NTFS version 3.1 only

 ### What this tool doesn't do
 * This tool doesn't process $INDEX_ROOT attributes.